FPozo/MetaScheduler/README.md

 # MetaScheduler
-Toolchain to create a valid schedule given a constrainted SMT-lib problem.
+Toolchain to create a valid schedule given a constrained SMT-lib problem.

 It also can create a SMT-lib from a parameter file with different configuration for evaluation purposes.